safi50/OptiGuard-Automated-Glaucoma-Detection/README.md

 Timely & accurate glaucoma detection is a challenge.
 Manual methods cause treatment 3. delays.
 This project aims to address this need with an automated explainable CNN system.
 ## Development Methodology
 1. Utilizes the G1020 dataset for training.
 RFIs are preprocessed and augmented for variability.
 Detectron2 with Mask RCNN and ResNet-50 backbone is employed for OD and OC segmentation, validated with Average Precision metrics.
 Computes diagnostic metrics like CDR and NRR area.

-2.Uses the SMDG-19 dataset, preprocessed with resizing, normalization, and augmentation including Histogram Equalization and CLAHE.
+2. Uses the SMDG-19 dataset, preprocessed with resizing, normalization, and augmentation including Histogram Equalization and CLAHE.
 Focuses on OD and OC regions identified by the segmentation module.
 Trains EfficientNet-B0 with Cross-Entropy loss and Adam optimizer, addressing class imbalance with weighted sampling.

 3. Finally, Grad-CAM, Attention Mechanisms and LLM are employed for result explainability and interpretability.

 ## Technologies Used